blib-la/hyv/docs/10_a_PARALLEL_AGENTS_WORKING_TOGETHER.md

 );
 ```

-## Creating the Parallel Agents
+### Establishing Concurrent Agents

-After defining the instructions for each agent, use the `Agent` class and `GPTModelAdapter` to
+Once instructions for each agent are defined, the `Agent` class and `GPTModelAdapter` are used to
 create the agents.

 ```typescript